Here is a list of my PhD supervisor, their PhD supervisor... their academic `advisor' (in the days before PhDs)... etc.

 For those names in bold above, see here.

 In addition, a different route, via Ernest Rutherford then Alexander Bickerton, … leads all the way back to Nasir al-Din al-Tusi (or perhaps more properly Naṣīr al-Dīn al-Ṭūsī), who lived AD 1201--1274.
 See this .pdf for the route, which also includes the route above, including some of the additional `advisor' branches.
-As of 2017 July Nasir al-Din al-Tusi was the person in the MGP with the largest number of descendants, 140305.

 My Erdős number is 5 because, according to the American Mathematical Society's webform, my PhD supervisor -- who I have co-authored many papers with -- has an Erdős number of 4).
 I don't have a Bacon number.